How to Buy Google Advertising

 Before showing you how to buy Google ads, let’s try first to understand how this PPC advertising method works (where PPC stands for pay-per-click.)

 Let’s imagine that you are a small business in Sydney selling handmade pottery online.
 You want prospects to see your ads whenever they are looking for a unique gift to make to a dear friend.
-So, you bid for relevant keywords that you think your target audience might use when looking for your products, such as “handmade pottery gifts” or “personalized ceramic plates.”
+So, you bid for relevant keywords that you think your target audience might use when looking for your products, such as “handmade pottery gifts” or “personalised ceramic plates.”

 Depending on how much you bid for those keywords compared to other similar businesses, Google will decide wherein the search engine results page show your ad.
 Your keywords aren’t the only thing that Google considers when making this decision.
 It will also look at the relevance of your ad, the landing page, and so on.
 So, even if you are the highest bidder, if your quality score is low, then you can’t expect to get a great ad placement.